What is paint protection film (PPF)?

 What's the typical ticket size for ppf?

-$1,800 to $9,500 per vehicle (full-body kits at the top).
-Bundle pricing across multiple service lines (tint + ceramic, or PPF + ceramic + tint) lifts average ticket by 60-150% versus single-service ticket.
+A high-end ticket, with full-body kits at the top of the range.
+Bundle pricing across multiple service lines (tint + ceramic, or PPF + ceramic + tint) lifts the average ticket well beyond a single-service ticket.
 The Polar Tint playbook is to lead with the customer's primary ask and stack adjacent services into the same ticket.

 What's the margin profile on ppf?

-60-75% gross margin at franchise wholesale film cost.
-The wholesale supplier relationship through Glacier Manufacturing is the structural margin advantage — independent paint protection film (PPF) shops pay 100-1000%+ distributor markups, which eats into the same margin band Polar Tint operators capture cleanly.
+A solid gross margin at franchise wholesale film cost (operator-level figures are disclosed in FDD Item 19).
+The wholesale supplier relationship through Glacier Manufacturing is the structural margin advantage — independent paint protection film (PPF) shops buy through distributors and pay distributor markups, a cost basis Polar Tint operators avoid.

 What equipment is needed to run ppf in a Polar Tint shop?